brockai/brockai/README.md

 👋 Hi, I’m @brockai,

-👀 I am interested in uilding open source Natural Language Processing (NLP) browser applications with secure APIs.
+👀 I am interested in building open source Natural Language Processing (NLP) applications.

 🌱 I’m working on building an API and frontend with search capability to analyze Bill of Material components to make predictions on compliancy.